MisterCruz/bug-tracker/README.md

 ## Bug Tracker - A Product Management tool

-Built on the MERN stack with Next.js as the framework for scalability and SEO optimization
+Built on the MERN stack with Next.js as the framework and TypeScript

 ## Getting Started